liaoyunkun/ZAP/README.md

 The ZAP processor is a 10 stage pipelined processor for FPGA with support for cache and MMU (ARMv5T compliant).

-Please note that the processor is *not* an ARM clone but a completely different RTL design, written from scratch (in FPGA compliant Verilog-2001), that is compliant to the ARM v5T instruction set, hence, no particular ARMX number is specified.
+Please note that the processor is *not* an ARM clone but a completely different RTL design, written from scratch (in FPGA compliant Verilog-2001), that can run ARM v5T binaries, hence, no particular ARMX number is specified.

 This project was created for the ORCONF-2016 Student Design Contest.

-Please use the trunk/ directory as the project root $PROJ_ROOT.

 ![Wishbone logo](https://wishbone-interconnect.readthedocs.io/en/latest/_images/wishbone_stamp.svg)